d3clane/Differentiator/README.md

 ## Description

-This program can read math expression in human-readable common form and convert it into the tree.
+This program can read math expression in human-readable common form and convert it into a tree.
 After that math expression could be differentiated and returned as another tree.
-There are different operations working with differentiating tree:
+There are different operations working with the tree:
 - Differentiate and print
 - Set up Maclaurin Series up to nth term, print it and show up on the graph.
 - Find derivative, print it and show it up on the graph

 Also program dumps all stages of differentiating into tex file, shows graphs and series there.
-This tex is kind of parody on math books that often use such phrases as "It's obvious that", "Easy to see that" and so on.
+This tex is kind of parody on math books that often use such phrases as "It's obviously that", "Easy to see that" and so on.

 Software used:
 - C language, makefile
 - GnuPlot to build graphs
 - Luatex to auto generate pdf file
-- Graphviz to build image of tree
+- Graphviz to build image of the tree

 ## Reading math expression